For years, Facebook has “reigned supreme” as the top social media advertising platform, and for good reason.

 And if you’re B2C, you should know that people on Twitter are 53% more likely to be the first to buy new products.

-Plus, Twitter ads engagement was up 27% last year and carousel ads specifically saw an average of 15% increase in CTR over single-asset ads.
+Plus, Twitter ads for businesses engagement were up 27% last year and carousel ads specifically saw an average of 15% increase in CTR over single-asset ads.

 We think 15 years to be exact, and just have a pretty wide variety of demographics in their user base as a result.